 The blink-and-you’ll-miss-it town of Bell Buckle is just 22 miles from my home and a place I found myself not once, but twice last week alone.
 And yes, there are reasons to go to Bell Buckle beyond Moon Pies and RC Cola—though the annual festival in June is definitely a great excuse to go.

 If you’ve been to Bell Buckle before it was likely to visit the famed cafe.
 It’s one of three places I like to take out-of-towners to eat for a true taste of Tennessee when they visit (the others being Miss Mary Bobo’s in Lynchburg and Loveless Cafe in Nashville).
 And if you haven’t been, well, let’s meet up next time you’re passing through!
-Aside from having an amazing array of downhome Southern dishes, it also bears the distinction of hosting a live music broadcast and having had huge names from Alan Jackson to Wynonna Judd as guests over the years.
+Aside from having an amazing array of down-home Southern dishes, it also bears the distinction of hosting a live music broadcast and having had huge names from Alan Jackson to Wynonna Judd as guests over the years.

 And as long as you promise not to swoop in and steal all the lovely things I have my eye on, I’ll tell you my favorite two stores: Hilltop Antiques and Bluebird Antiques.
 As an added bonus, Bluebird even has an old-fashioned soda fountain and plenty of delicious homemade ice cream and fudge!
 You know, to help you fuel up while you shop tirelessly.

-The pup is also a fan of the town.
+Ella pup is also a fan of the town.
 She loves anywhere that she can prance around at leisure and where everyone will stop and greet her and tell her she’s cute.
 Narcissist.

-Bell Buckle will multiply 40 times in size this time tomorrow when more than 20,000 people home in on the town for the annual RC Cola & Moon Pie Festival.
-(Oh yes, that is very much “a thing,” and a popular one in these parts at that!
+Each summer, Bell Buckle multiplies 40 times in size when more than 20,000 people home in on the town for the annual RC Cola & Moon Pie Festival.
+Oh yes, that is very much “a thing,” and a popular one in these parts at that!